- How to Attract Graduates

 How to promote your employer brand

-So, there are 3 key reasons that we've identified that explain why creating a strategy for developing and promoting your employer brand is something your business should devote a reasonable amount of time and effort into:
+We’ve identified 3 key reasons why creating a strategy for developing and promoting your employer brand is something your business should devote a reasonable amount of time and effort into:

 Where do you start?

-Understanding the difference in how you are currently perceived as an employer compared to your competitors and how you’d like to be will help you understand what your key messages to get across are.
-Thinking about what your current employee profiles will help you identify who you are aiming to target.
+Understanding the difference between how you are currently perceived as an employer compared to your competitors and how you’d like to be will help you understand what your key messages to get across are.
+Thinking about your current employee profile will help you identify who you are aiming to target.

 How do you communicate all this?